Wainwright Prize: 2022–2024: Addition of a children's prize

-2025: Six prize categories
+2025–: Six prize categories

 In 2025, the Wainwright Prize was restructured to award books across six categories, each falling under one of two overall Prizes: the Wainwright Prize Book of the Year and the Wainwright Children's Prize Book of the Year.
-Only winners in individual categories are eligible to win the overall Prizes.
-In the following table, a blue background indicates a category winner, a green background indicates an overall winner and a pale background indicates a shortlisted nominee.
+Only winners in individual categories are eligible to win the overall prizes.
+In the following table, a blue background intes a category winner, a green background indicates an overall winner and a pale background indicates a shortlisted nominee.

 Submissions for the 2025 prizes closed on 6 March 2025.
 The longlists were announced in July 2025; the shortlists were announced on 5 August and the winners were announced on 10 September.

+The 2026 prizes uses the same six categories.
+Submissions closed on 27 February 2026, and the winners were announced on 17 September 2026.